eugenetan01/POV-C2CR/README.md

 - Load sample data set with the Atlas UI and verify that the data is loaded in the Atlas Data Explorer

+**3. Install mongosync**

-\_\_3.
-Install mongosync via the [Download Center](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/installation/) and choose the correct OS your local machine runs on
+- Install via the [Download Center](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/installation/) and choose the correct OS your local machine runs on

+**4. Run Mongosync**

-\_\_4.
-Once mongosync is installed, run mongosync with this command:
+- Once mongosync is installed, run mongosync with this command:

 ```bash
 mongosync \